 Wages for a Trainee in Childcare

-While working as a trainee in childcare, your wages fall under the Children’s Services Award 2010.
+While working as a trainee in childcare, your wages fall under the National Training Wage, Miscellaneous Award.
 Your wages depends on the highest year of school completed.
 Here are the following minimum pay rates for full time and part time trainees (as of Jun 30 2018):

 Employers are obliged by law to keep records of times worked by you as a trainee (including attendance at off-the-job training) and your wages.
 They are also obliged to provide you with a pay slip which includes details such as the period of employment to which the payment relates, hours worked (including overtime), gross pay, tax deducted, other deductions and net pay.
 Employers are required by law to have a copy of the relevant award or industrial agreement available in the workplace.